Dylan-Lawler/Dylan-Lawler-Projects/DESIGN.md

 ### clear_spaces

 This function randomly deletes entries from a fully initialized and valid Sudoku board.
-We simply generate random `(row,col)` coordinates on the board, set their entry to $0$, and increment a counter that keeps track of how many empty spaces there currently are.
+As per the requirements spec, our function *guarantees* that the board ends up having a unique solution, namely by calling `solve_puzzle`, checking the number of solutions after each cleared space, and re-inserting the number (or, if we've reached the end of the board, starting over) if `solve_puzzle` returns > 1 solutions.

 ### check